joshenoy/sathyabh.at/content/blog/2017-12-29-of-z-wave-smartthings-amazon-echo-google-home-kwikset-deadbolt-and-the-colossal-failure-that-is-connecting-them-all-aka-home-automation.md

 > move the hub
 >
 > Sathya Bhat, [29.12.17 16:26]
-> Hub&#8217;s battery powered, so no problem right
+> Hub's battery powered, so no problem right
 >
 > Sathya Bhat, [29.12.17 16:26]
 > wrong